jsmathews/Device-Management/README.md

 * http://ec2-3-68-189-82.eu-central-1.compute.amazonaws.com:3000/

 ## General info
 This is a simple Device management app using React.js as frontend framework, Node.js for backend and MySQL for database.
-This allows the uer to create, read, update and delete the data.
-They are then containirised using Docker and served through Docker-compose.
+This allows the user to create, read, update and delete the data.
+They are then containerized using Docker and served through Docker-compose.

 ![DeviceManagement](https://github.com/jsmathews/ReactAppWithTypeScript/assets/38797524/7d1344be-211e-4a4e-9195-2edaa1b51d47)